-12. Supply And Distribution Manager In Australia Immigration
+12. Supply And Distribution Manager - Migrating To Australia

-In Australia, the occupation of a Supply, Procurement, and Distribution Manager is categorized under a Skill Level 1 Group.
+In Australia, the occupation of a Supply, Procurement, and Distribution Manager is categorised under a Skill Level 1 Group.

 They have a skill level commensurate with at least a bachelor's qualification or a minimum of 5 years of relevant experience.
 In some cases, work experience and on-the-job training may be essential with the formal qualification.

-Supply and distribution manager ANZSCO Code 133611 - Registered migration Australia.
-Occupations that are listed within the Supply and Distribution Manager Group:
+Supply and distribution manager ANZSCO Code 133611 - Registered Migration Australia.
+Occupations in the Supply and Distribution Manager Group:

 133611 Supply and Distribution Manager